-Extra fat around the waistline is a major risk factor for heart disease and diabetes, but there are many non-invasive ways to get rid of fat in this area.
+Extra fat around the waistline is a significant risk factor for heart disease and diabetes, but there are many non-invasive ways to eliminate fat in this area.
+But the question is, how to reduce excess fat.

-Exercise, calorie restriction, green tea, high-fiber diets, and chromium are these strategies.
+These strategies include exercise, calorie restriction, green tea, high-fibre diets, and chromium.
 Advanced treatments like low-level laser irradiation (LLLI) use low-intensity light to reduce belly fat.

 A study at the Department of Health Sciences and Technology, Swiss Federal Institute of Technology (ETH) Zurich, by Kramer et al., found that LLLI reduces subcutaneous fat.